yandextaxitech/binaryprefs/README.md

 #### IPC mode

-If your app architecture is process based (services works in separate processes) and you would like to get preferences updates and use consistent inter-process cache you can enable this feature:
+If your app architecture is process based (services works in separate processes) and you would like to get preferences updates with consistent cache state you can enable this feature:

 ```java
 Preferences preferences = new BinaryPreferencesBuilder(context)